CoverMy Pet FAQs

 • Complementary treatment, including hydrotherapy

-• Third party liability
+• Third party liability for dogs

-• Death from illness or injury
+• Death from illness or accidental injury

 • Holiday cancellation